buildbuddy-io/buildbuddy/website/README.md

 View the marketing site at http://localhost:3000/

 This page will live reload as you make and save changes.
+Perfect for iterating quickly.

 # Production preview